-Life gets crazy doesn’t it?
+Life gets crazy, doesn’t it?
 Maybe you’re a new parent.
 Maybe you have a new job that is a bit more demanding.
-Maybe your partner/close one has needs that must be met during the day.
-Everyone has a specific situation that we must consider.
+Maybe you’re taking care of your partner or a loved one.
+Everyone has their own specific situation that we consider.

-This doesn’t absolve you from being an active individual.
-We just need to find when that should be and what does it look like.
+This doesn’t mean that you’re not prioritizing your own health.
+We just need to find out when that should be and what it looks like.

 Consistency – Can’t Water Your Lawn With a Bucket

-How on earth are we supposed to gain expertise and get through a challenge with minimal effort?
-Don’t mistake that as working out really hard or lifting a lot of weight…it takes consistency.
-Lighter and less aggressive exercises more frequently are much better than heavy and aggressive exercise a couple times a week.
+Lighter and less aggressive exercises more frequently are much better than heavy and aggressive exercises a couple of times a week.
 Good consistent input yields good consistent output.

-Like the heading says, you can’t expect a green lawn by slinging water out of a bucket into the backyard.
-Consistency is key and you learn a lot along the way.
+Like the heading says, and like people of Denver and the mountain west know, you can’t expect a green lawn by slinging water out of a bucket into the backyard.
+Consistency is key.

 Control – What We All Want Out of This